hal/elemento/docs/attach-detach.md

 If you want to be notified every time your custom element is attached to the DOM, it is recommended to add the call to `Attachable.register(HTMLElement, Attachable)` in the constructor, like in the example above, and recreate the custom element.
 :::

+## Performance

+Elemento uses a **single global `MutationObserver`** on `document.body`, configured with `childList: true, subtree: true`.
+There is only one observer for the entire page, not one per element.
+This follows the recommended pattern from the DOM spec and is the same approach used by libraries like lit-element.

+### One-shot semantics

+Each registration fires its callback **exactly once** and is immediately removed from the internal observer list.
+The UID attribute is cleaned from the element at the same time.
+This prevents the observer lists from growing unboundedly — after the initial page render, the lists are typically empty.

+### Mutation handling

+On each DOM mutation, the observer iterates the pending registration list and checks whether each registered element is among the added or removed nodes.
+For direct children this is a list lookup.
+For deeper nesting, it falls back to `querySelector` on the added subtree root.
+The cost is proportional to the number of *pending* (not yet attached) registrations, not the total number of elements on the page.

+### Component trees

+In component libraries where parent components and their sub-components both implement `Attachable` (e.g., a menu with N menu items), this results in 1 + N registrations per component tree.
+Because of the one-shot semantics, these all drain in a single microtask batch during initial render.
+For typical usage (tens of components on a page), the performance impact is negligible.

+The per-sub-component registration pattern is intentional: it allows each sub-component to be self-contained and find its parent via DOM traversal at attach time, regardless of intermediate container elements in the DOM tree.
+This works correctly for dynamic additions (elements added after the parent is already attached) without requiring the parent to manage its children's lifecycle.